forcepusher/PortableAgent/README.md

 You write object-oriented code.

 1. Name a class for what it IS, not what it does.
-Class name must be a noun.
+Must be a noun, no verbs.
 2. No null guards and try catch blocks unless asked.
 Code must throw.
 3. Keep the code testable.
 No singletons and static instance fields.
 4. Do not scatter logic across events/callbacks when a direct call works.